 more than a year later, I am so deeply happy to say that the things that once held a charge around this issue for me simply no longer do.

 people, places, and thoughts that used to be triggers are no longer able to shake my inner peace and certainty of who I am – who I choose to be.

 I feel so lucky that I had anna as my guide through this process.
 I can recommend no one better to help shape and guide your own personal or collective ceremony and healing, no matter what you are releasing, calling in, or celebrating.’ ~ ‘poppy’

-‘poppy’ is a living jewel, one of my favorite clients ever, and her journey moved me to happy tears more times than I can count. she is a fine living example of what it is to navigate hard life lessons, move through them with grace and skill, and come out the other side happy and well.
+‘poppy’ is a living jewel, and her journey moved me to happy tears more times than I can count. she is a fine living example of what it is to navigate hard life lessons, move through them with grace and skill, and come out the other side happy and well.

 ‘poppy,’ thank you so much for typing this up, and sharing with our community. your story will inspire many people – in witnessing your journey, there is healing for each of us.

 if this speaks to you and you’re on a healing journey of your own, we can explore how working together might look for you.
 I’m an email away, and would truly love to hear from you.